Is a Personal Loan Right for Me?

 We understand debt consolidation can seem difficult, which is why a choice of loan terms can make it seem more manageable.
 The loan term defines how long you can take to pay back the loan.
 This allows you to pay at a pace that’s comfortable for you, while knowing your target payoff date from the start.

-If you’re financing a major expense, like new kitchen appliances, new windows, or an engagement ring, consider how much more a personal loan payment will factor into your monthly expenses.
+If your loan would finance a major expense, like new kitchen appliances, new windows or an engagement ring, consider how much more a personal loan payment will factor into your monthly expenses.

 What are the Most Important Factors to Consider When Choosing a Personal Loan?

-According to an independent, national survey of 2,000 adult consumers, the most important factors when choosing a personal loan are overwhelmingly the trustworthiness of the lender and interest rates.
+According to a national survey1 of 2,000 adult consumers in 2016, the most important factors when choosing a personal loan are overwhelmingly the trustworthiness of the lender and interest rates.
 In fact, 78 percent of adults indicated that those two factors—trustworthiness and interest rates—were the top reasons for selecting a personal loan provider.
 We think it’s also important to consider Annual Percentage Rates (APR) and any fees, such as origination fees.
 Hidden loan fees can increase your APR.

 Trustworthiness of the Lender